Williwaw Biosciences

 • Enable population-scale studies

+The methods validated in autism apply to any complex condition with a genetic component and available family-based or population genomic data.
 Potential applications include: psychiatric disorders (schizophrenia, bipolar disorder, ADHD), neurodevelopmental conditions (intellectual disability, epilepsy), cancer molecular subtypes, cardiovascular disease stratification, autoimmune conditions, rare disease characterization, pharmacogenomic response prediction, and complex trait architecture.
-Our platform scales from focused cohorts to biobank-level datasets.

 Partnership Opportunities

-We're seeking strategic partners to scale our molecular subtyping platform across therapeutic areas and bring precision medicine to patients worldwide.
+We are seeking strategic partners to apply our molecular subtyping platform across therapeutic areas.

 Get In Touch